 Stick to your Brand

 If you want to talk politics, religion, whatever then go hog wild on your personal page.
 But make sure your personal page is listed private and don’t accept random requests because the internet is a dangerous place to speak your mind.
-Screengrabs are easy something you wrote 10 years ago can come back to destroy your career.
-Follow the 80/20 rule of content for your world view and be sure to engage with other people’s content as your page to build your engagement and brand.
+Screengrabs are easy and something you wrote 10 years ago can come back to destroy your career.
+Follow the 80/20 rule of content for your worldview and be sure to engage with other people’s content as your page so you can build your page’s engagement and brand.

 Page VS Group